adametry/gulp-eslint/README.md

 ### eslint.failOnError()

-Stop a task/stream if en eslint error has been reported for any file.
+Stop a task/stream if an eslint error has been reported for any file.

 ```javascript
 // Cause the stream to stop(/fail) before copying an invalid JS file to the output directory